Last updated: Jan-22-2023

 - Anyone with Can view or higher permissions to a collection can view (but not otherwise modify) all assets in that collection, even if they don't have Can view permissions for the folders containing those assets.

-- Even if a user group or Media Library user was invited to a collection at Can manage level permissions, the user must also have Share collection permissions (set by an account user administrator) in order to invite teammates or publish the collection.
+- Even if a user group or Media Library user was invited to a collection at Can manage level permissions, the user must also have Share collection permissions (set by an administrator) in order to invite teammates or publish the collection.

 In addition, you can determine whether the option to download original images and videos, and/or the option to download modified images, will be available in your published collection.
 Depending on the options you choose, your target audience might be able to download individual images and videos, and groups of assets of different types as ZIP files.
 For more details, see Downloading options in published collections and media portals.